-Dear Shareholders,
+Dear Shareholders.

-On behalf of the Board of Directors ("the Board") of SMN Power Holding SAOG ("the Company"), I have the pleasure to present the Audited Consolidated Financial Statements for the year ended 31 December 2021.
+On behalf of the Board of Directors ("the Board") of SMN Power Holding SAOG ("the Company"), I have the pleasure to present the Board of Directors' Report for the year ended 31 December 2022.

 Corporate Governance

 The Company has complied with the Code of Corporate Governance and applicable circulars issued from time to time by the Capital Market Authority (CMA).